 Plant/animal derived products include cellulose fibre, sheep wool, cotton, and flax.
 These products have low embodied energy, as the materials can be sourced from renewable raw materials.
 The products are in the form of fibre, batts or compressed board.
 Their production involves chemical treatment to ensure appropriate properties, such as fire resistance and no vermin infestation.
 As such, at the end of life, it is difficult to use it for energy recovery through incineration.

-Building envelope thermal insulation is a proven technology that contribute to energy efficient buildings.
+Building envelope thermal insulation is a proven technology that contributes to energy efficient buildings.
 Two new trends have recently been observed in the development of thermal insulation – the development of phase change materials (PCMs) and innovative use of raw natural elements as thermal insulation.

 Phase change materials (PCMs) work based on the latent heat storage principle.
 “When temperature rises, the temperature of a latent heat store does not increase but the medium changes from one physical state to another, and by this means it stores energy.
 Therefore the take up of energy cannot be detected by touch.
 The temperature only rises detectably after a complete change of phase has taken place.
 When a change takes place, the latent heat involved is equal to the heat of melting or crystallisation of the storage medium.
 The advantage of PCMs is that large amounts of heat or cold can be stored within small temperature ranges.”
 (Hausladen et al., 2005).